The 2014 YOUR ACTIONS MATTER! underage drinking

 awareness campaign is underway throughout the State of Illlinois.
-Coordinated through the Illinois Liquor Control Commission's (ILCC) Don't Be Sorry educational program, this year's spring kickoff event on April 23 featured an announcement ceremony for the winner of our statewide teen video public service announcement (PSA) contest.
+Coordinated through the Illinois Liquor Control Commission's (ILCC) Don't Be Sorry educational program, this year's campaign was kicked off on April 23 and featured an announcement ceremony for the winner of our statewide teen video public service announcement (PSA) contest.

 The goal of the YOUR ACTIONS MATTER! campaign is to change the behavior of adults who think it is “okay” to give alcohol to minors.
 In a unique twist, teenagers created the campaign's logo and slogan.
 That’s right, YOUTH will be educating the ADULTS!

 By posting YOUR ACTIONS MATTER! bottleneckers (or “necktags”), window decals, signs, and posters, you will send a final reminder to members of your community that “preventing underage drinking is EVERYONE’s responsibility.”

 Click here to see a 30-second commercial

 YOUR ACTIONS MATTER! materials were designed by teens to reinforce positive behavior.
 The vast majority of adults in Illinois do NOT give alcohol to minors nor do the majority of teens drink alcohol.
 By posting these positive messaging materials in liquor establishments throughout Illinois, adults will be reminded to “stop, think, and prevent” underage drinking!

 Winner of teen video PSA contest named